How to achieve Astral Projection with and without drugs

 Alpha rhythm slows down to a few cycles of electrical brain activity each second.
 Theta waves begin to dominate at a slower, relaex pace.
 Drowsiness sets in.
 Sometimes, the semi-awareness of hypnogogic imagery is caught inbetween consciousness.

-Note: I recently published a book on the legends and history of the Kabbalah called, Kabbalah's Secret Circles, is now available.
+Note: I recently published a book on astral projection techniques, "Twilight of Consciousness," and a book on the legends and history of the Kabbalah called, Kabbalah's Secret Circles.
 Read some of the chapters and download a free PDF sample of the book to preview.
 Also, download other free books on Kabbalah.

 Allegory of drugs and The four rabbis who entered the Garden